 Quality Control (QC) refers to the daily responsibility of an individual or business to ensure that its products and deliverables are in compliance with applicable legal, ethical and regulatory standards.
 It involves the continuous review, certification, evaluation, inspection and testing of components, products, techniques and participants.

-Quality Management (QM) refers to the formalized project group that oversees the Quality Assurance (QA) and Quality Control (QC) functions to ensure that a construction project achieves the required standards of quality throughout the project delivery process.
+Quality Management (QM) refers to the formalized program that oversees the Quality Assurance (QA) and Quality Control (QC) functions to ensure that a construction project achieves the required standards of quality throughout the project delivery process.

 A Quick Response Code (QR Code or QRC) is a two-dimensional, matrix-style barcode label that can be read by an optical reader and contains information about the item to which it is affixed.
 In Procore, you can generate and print QR codes for different uses in the Procore web application and then read the codes from your mobile device using the Procore for iOS app.